justinpbarnett/unity-mcp/README.md

 ### Development Tools

-If you\'re contributing to MCP For Unity or want to test core changes, we have development tools to streamline your workflow:
+If you\'re contributing to MCP for Unity or want to test core changes, we have development tools to streamline your workflow:

-- **Development Deployment Scripts**: Quickly deploy and test your changes to MCP For Unity Bridge and Python Server
+- **Development Deployment Scripts**: Quickly deploy and test your changes to MCP for Unity Bridge and Python Server
 - **Automatic Backup System**: Safe testing with easy rollback capabilities
 - **Hot Reload Workflow**: Fast iteration cycle for core development
 - **More coming!**